What to do when your client comes to your office with a gun

 So, what do you do when the client comes to the office with a gun?
 Well, first, obviously, you’re probably going to crap on yourself.
 That’s to be expected.
 Who wouldn’t crap on themselves if a client bursts in with a revolver?
 Especially one that is loaded and pointed at you.

 That kind of drama when your client comes to your office with a gun used to be something I heard on TV.
-But more and more, I hear crazy stories and as a divorce professional, I have to tell you, I am getting increasingly worried and nervous for my compadres.
-This time last year, if you asked me, I would tell you unequivocally that I am anti guns.
+But more and more, I hear crazy stories and as a divorce professional, I have to tell you, I am getting increasingly worried and nervous about my compadres.
+This time last year, if you asked me, I would tell you unequivocally that I am anti-guns.

 Now, where I am now, they all think that New York is the wild, wild west and that folks are walking around with their guns drawn.
 They think New York is a totally unsafe place.
 They even think that a huge amount of the crimes being committed in their city is due to people who migrated from New York.
 Which is hilarious.
 Because the stuff that happens where I am now?
 In 30 years I’ve never heard of that stuff happening in New York.
 I mean, never.